 In 2012 Cornel completed his first feature film soundtrack for the Australian film “Save Your Legs” (released Feb 2013).
-Later in 2013, he worked and completed two other films, Zak Hilditch's apocalyptic thriller "These Final Hours" (to be released July 2014) and Angus Sampson's drug smuggling, intestinal thriller "The Mule" (later in 2014).
+Later in 2013, he worked and completed two other films, Zak Hilditch's apocalyptic thriller"These Final Hours" and Angus Sampson's drug smuggling, intestinal thriller "The Mule".
+In 2014 he composed the thriller/romance "Cut Snake" (released 2015) for Tony Ayres and contributed to the Award winning Feature Documentary "That Sugar Film".
+2015 he scored the film "Nowhere Boys - The Book of Shadows".
+2016 saw the release of his latest Soundtrack to Academy Award Winner - Eva Orner's film"Chasing Asylum".

 Cornel is also renowned as one of Australia’s most in demand composers for the advertising industry, having scored over 150 TV commercials both locally and internationally.
 His work in this sector has been recognised with multiple awards.